dorsium/dorsium-api/README.md

-# Dorsium Public API (`dorsium-api`)
+# Dorsium API (`dorsium-api`)

-This is the official public API gateway for all Dorsium frontend services and apps.
+This is the official API gateway for all Dorsium frontend services and apps.
 It acts as a secure proxy layer between user-facing systems and the Dorsium Internal Service.

 ---

-## 🔧 Tech Stack
+## Tech Stack

 - **Framework:** Fastify (high performance)
 - **Structure:** Modular, Resource-Oriented